Empathy in Stormy Times - Empathy Conference Day 1

 In the context of the 12th Empathy Conference

-Both conference days (Fri, 04 & Sat, 05 November) can be booked individually or as a Combiticket can be booked.
+Both conference days (Fri, 04 & Sat, 05 November) can be purchased individually or as a Combiticket can be booked.
 Please note the different price levels.

 Empathy: indication, risks and side effects